uraniumwolf22/WaldoBCM/README.md

 the direction you want to move followed by "t" to terminate the current serial command an example of this would be "ft"  to move forward for "bt"  to move backwards.

-the 4 current movement commands are f,b,l,r for forward back left and right.
+the 5 current movement commands are f,b,l,r,h for forward back left right and halt.